Assessment Testing and Placement

 Each developmental course you place into will cost you extra time and money to complete and also uses financial aid eligibility.

 PSC reserves the right to change tuition and fees without notice.
 There are 2 semesters each year, Fall semester (August-December), Spring semester (January-May), and two Summer sessions (June and July).
 For example, if you needed to take English 098, and Math 090, it would take you one semester to complete the courses.
-If you need to complete both levels of English and one level of Reading, it would take you one year plus summer session.
 Save yourself time and money, practice and review before you take your placement test.
 Also remember, financial aid is limited to 90 attempted hours for an associate degree.

 The math placement assessment (ALEKS) consists of a first attempt practice assessment, which you can take at home and will not be used for placement.
 After taking this first attempt, you should take advantage of the personalized Prep and Learning Modules to prepare for your second attempt, which you will take on campus in the PSC testing center.
 Spending time in the learning modules will help you fill in any knowledge gaps and refresh your memory so that you can increase your placement and also help you succeed in your first math course.
 Log in to webadvisor and click on “Math Placement Assessment (ALEKS)” now to get started!